openATTIC REST API Tests - Gatling Test Suite¶

 To run Gatling, you need to have an openATTIC host set up that has all the features

-installed (have a look at Installation and Getting Started) which you intend to
+installed (have a look at Installation) which you intend to

 test.
 Then create a configuration file in the